 The top is printed using an iridescent PLA filament, so it glistens almost metallically as you look at it from different angles.
 The base is printed with transparent PLA filament, and contains compartments for a circuit board, a lithium battery, and four color-changing LEDs.

-Inside, the circuit board is my new high-efficiency solar charger based on a STMicro SPV1040 chip.
+Inside, the circuit board is my new NanoSlot high-efficiency energy harvester based on a STMicro SPV1040 chip.
 I designed the board using Altium and had the PCB manufactured by PCBWay.
 I purchased batteries, solar cells, and all other components from Digi-Key.